 Having used automatic counters in its parks to make operational decisions for more than 12 years, the Presidio Trust knows from its own experience how helpful counting systems can be in monitoring attendance and making decisions.
 That’s why automated counters will play a strategic role in the new park, according to Tanya Cusenza, marketing manager for the Presidio Trust:

-– The counting system will allow us to understand the number of visitors to the new park, as well as seasonal and visitation patterns.
+– The counting system will allow us to understand the number of visitors to the new park, as well as seasonal visitation patterns.
 This data will help us determine the best ways to manage and market Presidio Tunnel Tops.

 During the design phase, a total of nine PYRO People counters from Eco-Counter were integrated into the park design.
 These counters use an infrared sensor to detect people’s body heat as they walk by – so no photos are taken and the count data is completely anonymous – and identify direction.
 They’ll be installed at various entry points to the park to determine where visitors enter and exit the park.